Amasirat/Obsidian/Computer Networks.md

 It addresses both the encoding and framing problems and also multiplexing several low-speed links onto one high-speed link which phone companies deal with a ton.

+Each SONET frame is 9 x 90 byte rows.
+The first three columns of each row is overhead and the rest is the payload.

+The first 2 bytes of the frame is used to determine where it starts. bit stuffing is not used in SONET, so to guard against the payload having a similar bit sequence, the reciever looks for the special bit pattern consistently appearing once every 810 bytes.

+The overhead bytes are encoded using NRZ but to avoid baseline wonder and other problems with that approach, the bytes get XORed with a special bit pattern that results in a bit pattern that changes more often.

+The frames said above are for STS-1 frames that have a max bandwidth of around 50 Mbps.
+STS-2 or STS-3 and STS-N have larger frames, integer multiples in fact.
+STS-2 is 2 times 810, STS-3 is 3 times, etc. This way frames of different lengths can be multiplexed together because 2 frames of STS-1 can fit in 1 frame of STS-2 for example.

+A link that contains a concatenated frame of different STS-N frames is called STS-Nc, c for concatenated.
 ## Error Detection

 bit errors are sometimes introduced into frames.
 Detecting errors is one part of the problem the other is dealing with it.
 One way is to simply retransmit the frame, the other is using algorithms that correct the error.